IceGiant/articles/README.md

-## Assorted Articles
+## Assorted (Future) Articles

-Primarily a way of tracking my wriitng as I author pieces for [PolitiPub](http://www.politipub.com/), and perhaps eventually my own blog when I set one up.
+Primarily a way of tracking my writing as I author pieces for [PolitiPub](http://www.politipub.com/), and perhaps eventually my own blog when I set one up.